SalomePlatform/adao/doc/en/reference.rst

 same functional representation can be used for the linear tangent model :math:`\mathbf{O}` of :math:`O` and its adjoint :math:`\mathbf{O}^*`, also required by some data assimilation or optimization algorithms.

+On input and output of these operators, the :math:`\mathbf{x}` and :math:`\mathbf{y}` variables or their increments are mathematically vectors, and they are given as non-orented vectors (of type list or Numpy array) or oriented ones (of type Numpy matrix).

 Then, **to describe completely an operator, the user has only to provide a function that fully and only realize the functional operation**.